Get familiar with essentials for becoming a blockchainart and cryptocollectibles collector or artist

 Yes, right, it is not easy.
 But once we reached this point, we really achieved a lot already.
 We are still early adopters, and this is the price we have to pay to be among the first.
 But hey, we keep going!

 I bought crypto coins on an exchange, installed a wallet and have an address.
 But how to get this together now?

-Users should avoid to store their assets (crypto currencies as well as crypto art and other NFTs) on exchanges, and should avoid to buy crypto art directly through the exchange they bought their cryptos at.
+We avoid to store our assets (crypto currencies as well as crypto art and other NFTs) on exchanges, and we don't buy crypto art by using the exchange we bought our cryptos at.
 Thus, once we bought crypto coins on an exchange, we sent it to an address in our wallet.
 That's it.
 Why so complicated, you might ask?
 This is because we usually don't own the private key of our exchange address, which puts our assets potentially at risk.
 Also, the exchange address might not be related to our assets and funds only, but be shared with other exchange users.
 Thus it might happen that our digital art simply disappears in the nirvana of third-party accounts when we buy it through an exchange address or send it to an exchange address.
-Or it might happen that an exchanges closes down, and with it disappears our address and all our funds on it, because we unfortunately don't hold the private key of our address.
+Or it might happen that an exchanges closes down, and with it our address and all our funds on it disappear, because we unfortunately don't hold the private key of our address.
 Sorry for us then, because our stuff will be lost.
-Irreversible and Forever.
-Time to cry ...
+Irreversible and forever.
+Yes, time to cry ...

 I own crypto currencies and put them into my wallet.
 Where can I buy blockchainart and cryptocollectibles?